sdziallas/comp55/docs/labs/7-Interface.md

 You have to figure out what the goal is going to be of the interface lab and how to improve it.
 What am I going to ask them to do?
-Make a new class that they can then
+Make a new class that they can then implement so that they create their own emotional state.